<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6205948&amp;fmt=gif">

 The EmpCo Directive and Food Sustainability Claims

-What the new EU regulation means for carbon labels, and why operators using Klimato are well positioned for compliance.
+What the EU regulation means for carbon labels, and why operators using Klimato are well positioned for compliance.

 Regulation